 Were the book’s illustrations her idea too?
 How easy was it to get a book published in Singapore?

-Girish tells us, "She draws and yes, the creatives were hers.
-My wife Verin did the illustrations while Chryseis created the artwork through painting, colouring and all the crafty parts like cutting, gluing etc."
+Girish tells us, “She draws and yes, the creatives were hers.
+My wife Verin did the illustrations while Chryseis created the artwork through painting, colouring and all the crafty parts like cutting, glueing etc.”

 “We noticed very early on that whenever she coloured, she would always colour within the lines provided – this to us was amazing.”

-"She is also very clear about the direction for her artwork.
+“She is also very clear about the direction of her artwork.
 For instance, the choice of fabric for the lion’s mane.
-While she was walking past a textile store with her brother and mother, one day, she went ahead to speak to the tailors to ask if she could have the scrap fabric that was on the floor."
+While she was walking past a textile store with her brother and mother, one day, she went ahead to speak to the tailors to ask if she could have the scrap fabric that was on the floor.”